momo286/castorus-scraper/README.md

-The main script is :
+The main scripts are :

 -dailydata.py
 It scrapes the castorus page which displays the changes for the last 24 hours and puts it into an sql file.